renoraju/Challenge-One/README.md

 ## Usage

 To use this Challenge, you can review the notes in each section.
 For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+There you will see a list of topics we learned from the challenge along with a suggestion on which topic to study first.

 ## Credits

+## Screenshot

 N/A